 Why does DHT affect scalp hair negatively, while promoting hair growth everywhere else?

-The answer as Dr. Ustuner believes, is that when the body requires more hormones for normal growth, it creates a buildup of DHT levels in the scalp, but not in the bloodstream, causing further erosion of the subcutaneous fat.
-In response to the rising levels of DHT, the hair growth cycle accelerates, but not enough to overcome the increased pressure, resulting in the hair follicle becoming smaller and smaller and eventually leading to complete hair loss.
+The answer as Dr. Ustuner believes, is that when the body requires more hormones for normal growth, it creates a buildup of DHT levels in the scalp, but not in the bloodstream.
+This causes further erosion of the subcutaneous fat.
+In response to the rising levels of DHT, the hair growth cycle accelerates, but not enough to overcome the increased pressure.
+This results in the hair follicle becoming smaller and smaller and eventually leading to complete hair loss.

 Ustuner explains that if gravity is the culprit of hair loss and that the pressure created by the weight of the scalp is the main cause of balding, then baldness should happen at the top of the head, which is exactly what happens.
-Male pattern baldness starts from the top of the scalp, creating that U shape.
+Male pattern baldness starts from the top of the scalp, creating that U shape you are most familiar with.
 He also points out that the ears help resist the effects that gravity takes on your scalp, lessening hair loss on the sides of the head.

 Dr. Ustuner acknowledges the skepticism of this theory, understanding that the simplicity of an extremely complicated problem is a disadvantage in and of itself.
 And while he notes that many genetic factors contribute to pattern baldness, the increase of DHT levels in the scalp is in no way a genetic occurrence, nor is it truly understood.

 The gravity hair loss theory hasn’t been proven yet, but if true, it could mean taking a different look on what we know about hair loss and how to prevent it.
-Dedicated scientists and medical professionals are hard at work trying to understand everything there is to know about hair loss, and hopefully one day, a cure will arise from the time spent on this complicated problem.
+Dedicated scientists and medical professionals are hard at work trying to understand everything there is to know about hair loss.
+Hopefully one day a cure will arise from the time spent on this complicated problem.